rbankston/plotter/README.md

 plotter use <name> makes that specific file the active plotter file.
 This also verifies if any changes were made to your previous plotter config and which one to save or to create a new plotter file out the back up leaving the previous file the same without modifications.

 ```
-plotter active
+plotter
 ```
-plotter active gives you the name of the active plotter file.
+plotter gives you the name of the active plotter file.